Penalty shoot-out (association football): Records

 The world record for the longest penalty shoot-out, and the highest score, in a first class match is 56 penalties during the 2023–24 Liga Alef (Israel's third tier) promotion play-offs when F.C.
-Dimona beat Shimshon Tel Aviv 23–22.
+Dimona beat Shimshon Tel Aviv, 23–22.

-The world record for the most penalties scored consecutively in a shoot out stands at 31, in a Vertu Trophy Round of 32 game between Blackpool and Aston Villa U21s on 17 December 2024, in which the 32nd penalty was saved, enabling Aston Villa to win 18-17.
+The world record for the most penalties scored consecutively in a shoot out stands at 31, in a Vertu Trophy Round of 32 game between Blackpool and Aston Villa U21s on 17 December 2024, in which the 32nd penalty was saved, enabling Aston Villa to win, 18–17.

 In major international tournaments, the most penalties came in the 2006 African Cup of Nations, where Ivory Coast and Cameroon needed 24 penalties to decide who would advance to the semi-finals.
 The Ivory Coast advanced by winning 12–11 after Samuel Eto'o missed his second attempt, as his was the only miss of the penalty shootout.
-Ivory Coast also participated in the longest shootout in a final, in the 1992 African Cup of Nations, where they beat Ghana 11-10.
+Ivory Coast also participated in the longest shootout in a final, in the 1992 African Cup of Nations, where they beat Ghana, 11–10.
 This penalty shootout was significant in that it was the first in the final of a major international tournament that every player on the pitch took a penalty.

-The longest FIFA World Cup penalty shoot-out, male or female, occurred in the 2023 FIFA Women's World Cup knockout stage match between Australia and France; the shoot-out saw 20 penalties taken, with Australia ultimately prevailing 7–6.
+The longest FIFA World Cup penalty shoot-out, male or female, occurred in the 2023 FIFA Women's World Cup knockout stage match between Australia and France; the shoot-out saw 20 penalties taken, with Australia ultimately prevailing, 7–6.

 On 11 December 2012, Bradford City set the record for most consecutive penalty shootout wins.
 They won 9 penalty shootouts since 2009 and that included wins against Arsenal and local rivals Huddersfield Town.

 The shortest possible penalty shootout consists of three kicks by each team, with one team scoring all its kicks and the other team failing to score any.
 An example of this occurred in the semi-final of the 2017 FIFA Confederations Cup, with Chile beating Portugal 3–0, or the UEFA Euro 2024 where Portugal beat Slovenia with the same result in the shootout.
+In March 2026, Midtjylland lost to Nottingham Forest in the Europa League by missing all of their penalties, with Forest scoring all of theirs.